 Ceramics and Pottery I

 Ceramics and Pottery III

 Teachers in the Math Department include:

 He has served on the UGA Mathematics Curriculum Team since 2005.
 The team consists of UGA professors and public school teachers that have critically examined the frequently-changing curriculum and implementation efforts in Georgia over that time.
 He was chosen as EJCHS Teacher of the Year for 2015-2016.
+He holds an Extra Class Amateur Radio License (KG4MVD) and loves retrocomputing and wargaming.
 His wife Sharon serves as a paraprofessional at EJES, and his two sons and daughter-in-law (Brian, Joshua and Holly Presley) all graduated from EJCHS.
 Blue Pride!

 Katelyn Hobbs is the media center paraprofessional.
 Mrs. Hobbs is a 2005 graduate from Jackson County High School.
 She is married to an amazing man, Daniel Hobbs!
 Together they are proud parents to Peyton,Ansley, Haylee Grace, Maci & Parker!
 Mrs. Hobbs enjoys shopping, summer vacations, watching football games & spending time with family!

 Science Department members:

 Dr. Robbie Bryan is the Science department head and has been at EJCHS since the school opened.
 He is originally from Stone Mountain, GA where he attended Tucker High School.
 He went to Presbyterian College and then he went to UGA for graduate school.
 Dr. Bryan currently holds the world record for “Hairiest Science Teacher”…even though he has no hair on his head.
 As an Eagle Scout, he has an affinity for the outdoors, Marvel movies and Reese’s Peanut Butter cups (especially the Easter egg ones).